 Limitations

-This lineup’s biggest compromises show up at the perimeter and in long-horizon confidence: frequent edge sitters and heavier couples may outgrow the edge feel faster than they’d like.
-The surface is comfortable but not especially “springy,” so people who want quick rebound may feel a touch restrained during turning.
-Hot sleepers should expect average temperature regulation rather than a genuinely cool-to-the-touch experience.
+The biggest compromises show up at the perimeter and over the long haul.
+Frequent edge sitters and heavier couples may outgrow the edge feel faster than they would like.
+The surface is comfortable but not especially lively, so people who want fast rebound may find it a little restrained.
+Hot sleepers should also expect average temperature regulation, not a truly cooling-first design.

 G LAXIA Mattress Vs. Alternatives